 - Wilderness and Rescue Medicine: A practical guide for the basic and advanced practitioner

 All eligible students who successfully complete the WAFA to WFR Bridge course will receive WMA International’s Wilderness First Responder certification including anaphylaxis, and BLS/Healthcare Provider-Level CPR or equivalent.
 All WMA International certifications remain valid for three years.
 This certification can be used to challenge the DOT First Responder Exam, which is at the discretion of the local or state EMS authorities.

 Within three years, graduates may recertify by completing a Wilderness Advanced First Aid, retaking the Bridge (WAFA to WFR), or completing the Open Recertification course.

 Current Wilderness Advanced First Aid certification within three years of the Bridge course.
 If using this course to recertify, students must have proof of a valid WMA International WFR or WEMT certification or a valid WFR certification from another organization, whose original training was at least 64 hours in length.
 Proof of certification is required.

-Students will have access to the pre-course assignments 2-4 weeks prior to course.
+Students will have access to the pre-course assignments 2-4 weeks prior to the course.
 Students should complete the study guide in preparation for the course.
 It was designed to familiarize students with the essential points in the curriculum.
-Instructors will collect it at the beginning of the course but it will not be figured in to the final grade.
+Instructors will collect it at the beginning of the course but it will not be figured into the final grade.

 Students must be at least sixteen years old to participate in this course.
 Those under eighteen years of age will require the written consent of a parent or guardian.